hubertlepicki/sinatra-flv-streaming-example/README.markdown

 This is just an example how to use it, you shouldn't use this code in production but develop your own solution based on this ideas.

 You must not use Rack modules like mine responseassembler that iterates on response object and process it to one string - this way you'll end up with loading all video file to memory at once.

+Demonstration on how to set up Flowplayer to use pseudostreaming is in file index.html.

 Flowplayer binaries distributed with this source code are licensed under GPLv3, and you should read their licensing policy before using it on your site [read more](http://flowplayer.org).